angus4718/gre_vocab/README.md

 ---

-## Tips for GRE Preparation

-- **Consistent Practice**: Use this tool daily to reinforce your vocabulary knowledge.
-- **Focus on Context**: Pay close attention to the examples provided, as GRE vocabulary questions often test your ability to use words in context.
-- **Review Regularly**: Words that you mark as "unknown" will reappear frequently, ensuring you focus on your weak areas.

----

 ## Notes

 - If you see the message **"You know all the words!"**, congratulations!
 You’ve mastered every word in your list.